 See the image after this one for more detail on what information to enter.

 That's it!
 You're ready to send periodic and emergency messages to friends, family and rescue services using SPOT from just about anyplace in the world.
-Feel free to contact us at the LowerGear Backpacking Center if we can help.
+Feel free to contact us at Lowergear Outdoors if we can help.